Diversity in Sydney

 Racial and Ethnic Identity

 While Australia is committed to diversity and inclusion, it is important to note that, like the United States, systemic racism is prevalent in Australia.
 Institutional and structural forms of racism disproportionately impact indigenous populations and those from migrant and refugee communities.
-Additionally, as in the United States, students of color may see a lack of representation and experience microaggressions due to the fact that Australia is predominately white.
+Additionally, students of color may see a lack of representation and experience microaggressions due to the fact that Australia is predominately white.
 There are many articles and blog posts regarding race relations in Australia that would be helpful to explore before departure.

 To address both overt and latent racism and discrimination – although rare – CIEE Sydney staff are available to provide support and resources to help all CIEE students enjoy and learn from their study abroad experience, irrespective of – indeed, celebrating – our diverse racial and ethnic identities.
 CIEE Sydney is sensitive to the range of these issues and will provide information and support to proactively create an inclusive community.